LedgerHQ/ledger-live/libs/ledgerjs/README.md

 For a smooth and quick integration:
 - See the developers’ documentation on the [Developer Portal](https://developers.ledger.com/docs/transport/overview/) and
-- Go on Discord to chat with developer support and the developer community.
-See you there!
-If you are new to Ledger OP3N Discord server [click here](https://discord.gg/Ledger), otherwise directly join [the Connect your app channel](https://discord.com/channels/885256081289379850/907623611454619758).
+- Go on [Discord]((https://developers.ledger.com/discord-pro/)) to chat with developper support and the developper community.

 ---